LuMiHNate/LuMiHNate/README.md

 - [x] User can view posts on feed
 - [ ] User has the ability to view their profile & others
 - [ ] Users can view other users' posts by selecting a specific musician
-- [ ] User can toogle whether they prefer their profile and posts to be privated
+- [ ] User can toggle whether they prefer their profile and enable posts to be private

 **Optional Nice-to-have Stories**